 Greece and Turkey

-During World War II Greece had been invaded by Mussolini’s Italian fascists and then occupied by the Nazis; its citizens had suffered persecution and starvation before being liberated by the British in 1944.
-Between 1944 and 1949 Greece was wracked by a civil war between government and communist forces.
-The government was initially supported by the British, however London withdrew from Greece in late 1946.
-Recognising the possibility of a communist victory there, the US Congress issued the Greek government with $US400 million in aid.
+During World War II, Greece had been invaded by Mussolini’s Italian fascists, then occupied by the Nazis; its citizens had suffered persecution and starvation before being liberated by the British in 1944.
+Between 1944 and 1949, Greece was wracked by a civil war between government forces and communist revolutionaries.
+The Greek government was supported by the British, however, London withdrew from Greece in late 1946.
+Fearing the possibility of a communist victory, the US Congress issued the Greek government with $US400 million in aid.

-Truman’s speech to Congress signaled a transition in American foreign policy: from detente (a state of relative calm and amicable relations) to containment (a more aggressive policy, aimed at restricting Soviet expansion and influence).
+Truman’s speech to Congress signalled a transition in American foreign policy.
+Washington moved from détente (a period of relative calm and amicable relations with the Soviet Union) to containment (a more aggressive policy aimed at restricting Soviet expansion and influence).

-President Truman’s message to Congress is a threat to the principles of the United Nations.
+“President Truman’s message to Congress is a threat to the principles of the United Nations.
 The US needs to serve the interests of its huge business corporations, which are out for world domination.
 The USA is trying to establish its control over Greece and Turkey by means of ‘dollar diplomacy’.
-The Soviet Union accused Truman of talking “nonsense” about the dangers of Soviet expansion whilst exploiting countries on the pretext of providing aid to them.
+The Soviet Union accused Truman of talking “nonsense” about the dangers of Soviet expansion whilst exploiting countries on the pretext of providing aid to them.”

 A historian’s view: